Explore Categories

 Janine is in luck!
 Her vehicle checks all the necessary boxes.

 She could take the full Section 179 tax deduction for heavy vehicles up to the limit.
-But as mentioned above, she can also elect to take the 80% bonus depreciation, which would cover more of the cost of the vehicle.
-Additionally, she will also deduct regular first-year depreciation.
-All in all, this would make a good dent in the full $55,000 cost.
+However, as mentioned above, she may also elect to take the 100% bonus depreciation for the remaining cost or in lieu of Section 179, which would cover more of the cost of the vehicle.
+All in all, this would cover the full $55,000 cost.

 Where to find your vehicle’s GVWR